lesley-byte/byte-checklistle/README.md

 ## Description:
 A proceedural checklist generator for people with really complex and repetitive tasks.
 Completely unfinished💋, but I'm working on it. 🫠
+I've re-written this sucker like 4 times over and it still doesn't have jwt....
+I'm working on it. 🤷‍♂️

 ## deployed website: